openstack/ceilometer/doc/source/plugins.rst

 the folder ``ceilometer/compute/pollsters``.

-Notifications mechanism uses plugins as well, for instance :class:`ceilometer.compute.notifications.instance.InstanceNotifications` plugin which is defined in the ``ceilometer/compute/notifications`` folder.
+Notifications mechanism uses plugins as well, for instance :class:`ceilometer.telemetry.notifications.TelemetryApiPost` plugin which is defined in the ``ceilometer/telemetry/notifications`` folder, Though in most cases, this is not needed.
+A meter definition can be directly added to :file:`ceilometer/meter/data/meter.yaml` to match the event type.
+For more information, see the :ref:`add_new_meters` page.

 We are using these two existing plugins as examples as the first one provides an example of how to interact when you need to retrieve information from an